Splinting: The Constipation Hack You Didn't Know Existed

 When to use vaginal splinting for constipation

 Once it has reached your rectum, your poop makes it out by moving past the 'anorectal angle,' a little kink in your rectum created by your pelvic floor muscles.
-This should be a quick and smooth journey, but sometimes things can get in the way:
+When all is working properly, this should be a quick and smooth journey, but poop can get stuck when:

 When to check with your healthcare team

 A few words of caution: Splinting is a quick fix and not an effective treatment for chronic constipation.
 And if pushing on the vagina or perineal area is in any way painful, splinting is not a good option for you!
 Be sure to let your primary care provider or OBGYN know if you're frequently constipated.
 They can help determine the root cause and find the best solution for you.

 If you or your healthcare provider thinks that your pelvic floor may be contributing to constipation — whether because the muscles that wrap around your anal opening are not able to fully relax to let stool out, or due to some other form of pelvic floor dysfunction — see a pelvic floor physical therapist.
 We can help you treat pelvic floor muscle dysfunction and keep your bowel movements moving.